melian009/GuadeX/README.md

 By comparing these two patterns, we aim to understand if differences in extinction patterns relate to **current disturbances** (dam presence, exotic species prevalence, land use) in each sub-basin.
 This includes calculating the ratio of native to exotic species at each sampling point and identifying **"cold spots"**—regions with a notably high extinction probability.

-### 2. Dynamic Simulations under Global Change Scenarios
+### 2. Dynamic Simulations of Threats on extinction probabilities

-We will conduct dynamic simulations using **species-specific biological parameters** (e.g., migration, life history traits) to model the extinction probability of multiple species assemblages.
-The model is based on niche modeling to predict species assemblages in **3D dendritic networks**, accounting for abiotic, biotic, migration, and fragmentation factors.

-Scenarios will encompass:
+The core purpose of the modeling is to address the research gap regarding interaction of threats on extinction probability.
+We are exploring four simulation techiques that can be implemented as independent ones or as hybrids.
+These techniques move beyond standard methods like niche modeling by extending them to Joint Species Distribution Models to quantify biotic interactions (option 1) and geometric spatial analysis via Spatial Stream Network Models for flow-based connectivity (option 2).
+Two additional alternatives are Structural Equation Modeling (SEM) (Option 3), and Agent-based simulations (Option 4).
+These last two together can provide the highest-value addition because they complement each other in addressing the uncertainty of drivers by quantifying the indirect effects and causal pathways of environmental and biological stressors.

+Beyond which specific simulation framework we choose, there are elements that will be required:

+* Species-specific biological parameters (e.g., migration, life history traits, size)
-*   **Dendritic fragmentation:** Assessing the impact of connectivity changes and the creation of **reservoirs**.
+* Dendritic fragmentation: Assessing the impact of connectivity changes and the creation of reservoirs
-*   **Exotic species dynamics:** Simulating native and endemic species' responses to exotic species invasions, considering **competition and predation**.
+* Exotic species dynamics: Simulating native and endemic species' responses to exotic species invasions, considering competition and predation
-*   **Climate change effects:** Accounting for increased **drought and desiccation**, reduction in channel width, and habitat loss.
+* Climate change effects: Accounting for increased drought and desiccation**, reduction in channel width, and habitat loss
-*   **Anthropogenic land-use changes:** Considering the gradient of anthropic uses and the specific sensitivity of each species to these disturbances.
+* Anthropogenic land-use changes: Considering the gradient of anthropic uses and the specific sensitivity of each species to these disturbances

-**Migration Modeling (3D Network):**
-The model incorporates the physical reality of rivers in high-relief landscapes by extending the 2D network model to **3D**, where dispersal is a function of both hydrological distance and **elevation distance**.
+* Migration Modeling (3D dendritic network): The model incorporates the physical reality of rivers in high-relief landscapes by extending the 2D network model to 3D, where dispersal is a function of both hydrological distance and elevation distance.
 A critical parameter is the **upstream migration cost ($c$)**.
 Downstream migration is assumed to have no cost.

-**Model-Data Comparison:**
-We will use **Approximate Bayesian Computation (ABC)** or likelihood methods to infer the factors that best explain the empirical data patterns.
+* Inference functions to connect model outputs with the empirical patterns

 ## Data Sources and Files